We’re officially kneecap deep in holiday hoopla and soon to be in full throttle tinsel mode.

 Slice the veggies into thin rounds and place them into a large bowl.

-When all the veggies are sliced, preheat your oven to 350° F (175°C) and very lightly oil an 8x8 baking dish.
+When all the veggies are sliced, preheat your oven to 350° F (175°C) and line an 8x8 baking dish with parchment paper.

 Layer the root veggies in the dish until the veggies come up to the top of the dish.
 You can layer them however you want (ie. a layer of just turnip and then a layer of just celery root, or just layer them randomly).
 Set aside for now while you make the sauce.